Uganda Birding Tour, 24 Days Best Uganda Birding Safari and Wildlife, Birding Safari in Uganda

 Common conspicuous birds encountered whilst driving towards Rwonyo Camp, the park headquarters include; Red faced Barbet, Tabora cisiticola, Green backed wood pecker Crested Francolin, Emerald spotted wood Dove, Brown Parrot, Barefaced Go-away -bird.
 Blue-napped Mousebird, Lilac-breasted Roller, and Green Wood-hoopoe, common scimitarbill, African Grey Hornbill, Spot-flanked Barbet, Nubian Woodpecker, Trilling Cisticola, Yellow-Breasted Apalis, Northern Black Tit, Chin-spot Batis, Greater Blue-eared starling and Marico sunbird.

-Day 3: will give us a chance to have a game drive as well as a boat-ride on L.Mburo giving us a chance to see animals like buffalos, water and bush bucks, zebras, leopard, mongoose, Topi, warthogs and Impalas.
+Day 3 of 24 Days Best Uganda Birding Safari and Wildlife: will give us a chance to have a game drive as well as a boat-ride on L.Mburo giving us a chance to see animals like buffalos, water and bush bucks, zebras, leopard, mongoose, Topi, warthogs and Impalas.
 We will have a chance of seeing birds like the African Finfoot, a very shy bird, white-backed night heron, plus other water birds as well as animals like crocodiles and hippos.

 The more open grassland north of the camp, particularly along the Zebra Track, is worth exploring for species such as Coqui Francolin, Red-necked Spur fowl, Black-bellied Bustard, Temminck’s Courser, African Wattled Plover, Rufous-Naped and lapped Larks, Rufous-chested Swallow, Yellow-throated Longclaw and Southern Red Bishop.
 Small number of the migratory Brown-chested Plover is regularly observed.
 Check the grassland around the Mirllti Valley trail.
 Some of the nocturnal species include African Scops Owl; Verreaux’s Eagle-Owl and Fiery-necked, Pennant-winged, Swamp, and Black shouldered Nightjars.

-Day 4- 8: Birding to Bwindi.( Ruhiija and Buhoma) Birding and Gorilla tracking with other primates.
+Day 4- 8 of 24 Days Best Uganda Birding Safari and Wildlife: Birding to Bwindi.( Ruhiija and Buhoma) Birding and Gorilla tracking with other primates.

 Choice of accommodation.
 Trekkers Tarven, Gorilla Mist Lodge, Gorilla Resort, Gorilla Forest Camp, Engagi Lodge, Community camp ground.